 - Adult Contemporary Album of the Year

-The sales portion will be calculated by averaging total net physical units shipped (CD/Vinyl/DVD) combined with scanned sales, which includes digital sales.
+The sales portion will be calculated by combining physical scanned sales, which includes digital sales, with digital-only sales.

 For sales purposes, box sets are counted as one unit.